 Barbed wire lined all fences, tank traps enclosed us and the remainder was a laden, active minefield.
 One million soldiers stood guard overseeing from outposts, gazing across the border into forbidden lands once unified and the eyes of the South Korean military.
-The peace treaty was never signed, the war between the North and South of Korea still rages now over 60 years on.
-At least technically, anyway, and the Demilitarized Zone (DMZ), the border between two countries now worlds apart serves as the best reminder.
-Here, in the eye of the storm at Panmunjom, a one-metre misstep could see you shot or sent on an extensive visit to a North Korean ‘re-education’ camp.
+The peace treaty was never signed, the war between the North and South of Korea still rages over 60 years on, at least technically, anyway, and the Demilitarized Zone (DMZ), the border between two countries now worlds apart, serves as the best reminder.
+Here in the eye of the storm at Panmunjom a one-metre misstep could see you shot or carted away to a North Korean ‘re-education’ camp.

 It seems dramatic, but that is the reality.
 There may not be bullets flying overhead or active servicemen crossing the border, but tensions are high.
 Since the Korean Armistice Agreement was penned in 1953 there has been over 1000 ‘fracases’ and a further approximate 50 serious incidents here, including one recently where a young North Korean soldier defected into South Korean hands across this very border to the east.

-In fact, if it was anything like the rest of North Korea, I can expect to bow at some point, to receive stern looks from all I meet, draconian rulesets, stringent government minders, to be monitored at all times, and military checkpoints.
-Lots of them.
+In fact, if it was anything like the rest of North Korea, I can expect to bow at some point, to receive stern looks from all I meet, a set of draconian rules, stringent government minders monitoring me at all times…and military checkpoints, lots of them.
 Apparently, though, the DMZ is also the only place in North Korea I won’t be shot for photographing a soldier.
 Which is cool.
 I wanted to see how that goes.

 Getting to the DMZ – Leaving Pyongyang